ember-cli-deploy/ember-cli-deploy/README.md

 ### Tagging-Adapters

-`tagging-adapters` take care of tagging revisions when uploading revisions via the `deploy-index`-command. `ember-deploy` comes bundled with the `sha`-tagging-adapter that will tag your revisions according to the current git-sha.
+`tagging-adapters` take care of tagging revisions when uploading revisions via the `deploy-index`-command. `ember-cli-deploy` comes bundled with the `sha`-tagging-adapter that will tag your revisions according to the current git-sha.

-Tagging Adapters need to implement the following method for ember-deploy to know what to do:
+Tagging Adapters need to implement the following method for ember-cli-deploy to know what to do:

 ####`createTag`